san650/ember-web-app/README.md

 ## Configuration

+### Manifest name

-You can rename the manifest name in your `config/environment.js`
+You can set the name of the manifest by adding a configuation option to `config/environment.js`.

 ```js
 module.exports = function(environment) {